ufal/SimulStreaming/README.md

 WhisperStreaming processor arguments (shared for simulation from file and for the server):
   --min-chunk-size MIN_CHUNK_SIZE
                         Minimum audio chunk size in seconds.
 It waits up to this time to do processing.
 If the processing takes shorter time, it waits, otherwise it processes the whole segment that was received by this time.
   --lan LAN, --language LAN
-                        Source language code, e.g. en,de,cs.
+                        Source language code, e.g. en, de, cs, or auto for automatic language detection from speech.
   --task {transcribe,translate}
                         Transcribe or translate.
   --vac                 Use VAC = voice activity controller.
 Recommended.
 Requires torch.